codekhal/autonomous-bot/README.md

 - Streamline daily routine tasks
 <br>
 Make a comfortable environment for employees for their better performance

 ## :electric_plug: Installation

 ### :package: Commands

+#### Packages which should be imported:
+- **imutils**:​ A series of convenience functions to make basic image processing functions such as translation, rotation and resizing much easier with OpenCV and python.
+- **argparse**: ​ It is included with the Python install and it is responsible for parsing command-line arguments.
+- **VideoStream**: Used to handle capturing video frames in an efficient and threaded approach.
+This class will call either ​ WebcamVideoStream​ or ​ PiVideoStream​ based on the arguments supplied to the constructor.

 Just want to run the application, what you can do is:
 <br>